deepanshs/mrsimulator/docs/installation.rst

 ---------

 PIP is a package manager for Python packages, and is included with python version 3.4 and higher.
-PIP is the easiest way to install python packages.
+PIP is the simplest way to install python packages.

 **Mac and Linux system**